mlinarik/ESP32BluetoothJammer/README.md

 Build a Bluetooth signal jamming device using the Arduino code and schematics here.

-This setup uses an ESP32 dev board for the MCU and 2x NRF24L01 radio transmitters for transmitting.
+The default setup uses an ESP32 dev board for the MCU and 2x NRF24L01 radio transmitters for transmitting.
 It can easily be tweaked to interfere with anything that uses the 2.4GHz band (WiFi, RC toys, drones etc).

 ## ⚠️ LEGAL WARNING